 These are enough to pretty much set you up for the day.
 Comment in the comments section down below if you would love to have more such poses for rejuvenation.

-A huge thanks to Leslie Nichole for providing with some useful poses.
+A huge thanks to Leslie Nichole for providing some useful poses.
 Do check out her blog at LeslieNichole.com